phts/time-tracker/README.md

 ## Notification

 There is a notification if you have already been 8 hours at the office - it's time to go home.

+## TeamViewer

+This script doesn't treat TeamViewer sessions as working time.
+So any screen lock/unlock under TeamViewer will be ignored and will not be taken into account.